deanagan/deanagan.github.io/_posts/2020-05-25-Discovering-Typescript-Enums.md

     Mango,
     Banana
 }
+console.log(`An apple's numeric value is ${AmbientFruit.Apple}`);
 ```
 Its compiled Javascript looks like:
 ```
 console.log("An apple's numeric value is " + AmbientFruit.Apple);
 ```

 Ambient enums don't emit a lookup object.
-When I looked at the value of AmbientFruit.Apple as Javascript code, it is like telling the compiler that I have this type somewhere, and you can go ahead and compile it.
-If the type doesn't really exist, then we get a runtime error.
+When I looking at the value of AmbientFruit.Apple as Javascript code, it appears like it is telling the compiler that *"I have this type somewhere, and you can go ahead and compile it"*.
+If the type doesn't really exist, then we get a **runtime error**.

 ## 4. Preserve Const Enum Flag